 - AutoAdd target devices

 - vDisk creation

 - Image Update service

 - Management functions: PowerShell, MCLI, SoapServer, and the Console

 Enabling offline database Support

-- In the Console tree, right-click on the Farm, then select Properties.
+- In the Citrix Provisioning console tree, right-click on the Farm, then select Properties.
 The Farm Properties dialog appears.